Transfer Day 2026 Has Passed

 Únase a nosotros para una presentación y conversación con el fin de comprender mejor el mundo de las identidades LGBTQIA2S+.

 Is there tutoring available on campus?
 What about mental health services?
 How can you build community with your fellow Banana Slugs?
 This is a chance to begin connecting with some current students, faculty, and staff members!
-Explore your major, meet the members of a club or activity you’re interested in, and get connected with support services on campus.
-More information coming soon.
+Stop by our Resource Fair to speak with students and staff members from those areas.
+You may meet a future fellow clubmate!

 Dining Options